mingtsou/mingtsou.github.io/README.md

 4. you can add more folders similarly.

-### How to add a images in your Github.io webpage?
+### How to add an images in your Github.io webpage?

 1. If the images is from an external webpage, just use the following format.
 However, if the Image source is from a HTTPS website (secured HTTP server), the image will not be displayed in the README directly.
 But it will be displayed in the "Web Page" ( https://mingtsou.github.io/ ).